google-deepmind/open_spiel/docs/api_reference/game_max_game_length.md

 `max_game_length()`

+The maximum length of any one game (in terms of number of decision nodes visited in the game tree).

 For a simultaneous action game, this is the maximum number of joint decisions.
 In a turn-based game, this is the maximum number of individual decisions summed over all players.
 Outcomes of chance nodes are not included in this length.